PowerShell/PowerShell/docs/building/internals.md

 ### Type Catalog

-As a work-around for the lack of `GetAssemblies()`, our custom assembly load context takes a pre-generated catalog of C# types (for PowerShell type resolution).
+A pre-generated catalog of C# types is used in PowerShell to help type resolution.
 Generating this catalog is a pre-build step that is run via `Start-TypeGen`, which `Start-PSBuild` calls.
 Again, however, PowerShell is not required.